 The school system is 12 years in duration:

 While public education is free, mandatory until the age of 16 and follows the national curriculum, the low quality of Peru's educational system remains a major concern.
 The Programme for International Student Assessment (PISA), which analyses the performance of students in mathematics, reading literacy and science, indicated Peru as the worst performing country – out of 65 nations - in 2012.
+In 2015, it was ranked 7 in the bottom 10 countries.
 Main barriers towards high-quality education are poor infrastructure, inadequate learning materials, out-dated curricula, and a lack of well-trained teachers.

 We invite you to read UNICEF’s executive summary about the Situation of Children in Peru in a wider context.